Virginie de Ternant: Parlange Plantation

 Virginie's first husband, Claude de Ternant, upon inheriting the 10000 acre plantation from his father, switched from growing indigo to sugarcane and cotton.
 Virginie lavished great care on the decoration of the home, adding opulent furnishings, and many family portraits; through her efforts, Parlange Plantation acquired renown throughout Louisiana for beauty and elegance.
 A full-length portrait of Virginie was painted in France by Claude-Marie Dubufe.

-When the American Civil War broke out in April 1861, Virginie, who was widowed for a second time and living in Paris, returned to Louisiana.
+When the American Civil War broke out in April 1861, Virginie, living in Paris, returned to Louisiana.
 In 1864, after she had received word that the Union Army was approaching, she hid her furniture, portraits, priceless silver, china, jewelry and clothing.
 She and her son, Charles placed the Parlange treasure into three large wooden chests; this was estimated to have been between one third and a half million dollars in gold and silver coins.
 She ordered two of her most trusted black slaves to bury the chests in the garden.
 When the Union troops led by General Nathaniel Banks arrived at Parlange, she greeted them warmly, inviting the officers to a lavish banquet and allowing the general and his aide to sleep inside the house, while the soldiers were encamped in her formal gardens.
 The Union Army used her home for their headquarters; and it was through Virginie's tact and charm, which impressed General Banks and his men, that her home was spared destruction.
 When Confederate General Richard Taylor and his troops later came, she offered them the same warm hospitality.

 At the end of the war, she retrieved her hidden valuables; only one of the chests containing the coins could not be found.
 It remains lost to this day.

 The plantation's fortunes were, however, nearly depleted after the war, and she was compelled to make her own clothing.
 In 1867, her widowed daughter, Marie Virginie Avegno took her eight-year-old child, Virginie Amélie Avegno to Paris where they ensconced themselves in the highest echelons of Parisian society.
 The latter eventually became a socialite, married a French banker and shipping magnate; and earned notoriety as the subject of John Singer Sargent's painting, "Portrait of Madame X".

 After Virginie's death on November 7, 1887, the plantation house remained empty for 20 years until her grandson Walter Parlange returned to take up the life of a plantation farmer.
 As of 2014, her direct descendants continue to live at Parlange Plantation.